Avoid Cybersecurity Silos when Developing a Risk Management Program

 By Hunter Barrat

 Cyber risks are evolving and becoming more sophisticated.
-To combat an ever-changing threat landscape, organizations must work harder than ever to defend against bad actors.
+To stay ahead of these threats, organizations of all sizes must work harder than ever to defend against bad actors.

-- Define governance through risk and compliance goals aligned to business incomes
+- Define governance through risk and compliance goals aligned to business outcomes.

-- Don’t duplicate services for specific activities across an organization
+- Do not duplicate services for specific activities across the organization.